 Jim Watkins: Jim teaches humanities and bible at Veritas School in Richmond, VA.
 He holds a PhD in theology from the University of St Andrews (supervised by David Brown), an MCS in Christianity and the Arts from Regent College, and a BA in Studio Art from Wheaton College.
 He is currently working on a book titled Creativity as Sacrifice: Toward a Theological Model for Human Creativity in the Arts (Fortress Press).
 Jim lives in Richmond, VA with his beautiful wife, Emily, and their three wonderful boys Jonah, Rowan and Isaac.
 Click here to view a list of Jim’s posts.

-Preston Yancey (Social Media): Preston earned his undergraduate degree in Great Texts of the Western Tradition with a focus in medieval monasticism, literature, and theology, as well as a minor in Political Science with a concentration in East Asian regime theory from Baylor University.
-He is studying for his Master of Letters in Theology, Imagination, and the Arts at the University of St. Andrews.
-He runs on a diet of caffeine and God’s grace, blogs at SeePrestonBlog, and his first book concerning a reverential approach to reading the art of Scripture, Tables in the Wilderness, is due out with Rhizome in Summer 2013.
-His second, A Common Faith: A Memoir of God Found, Lost, and Found Again is under representation and being written now.
+Preston Yancey: Preston earned his undergraduate degree in Great Texts of the Western Tradition with a focus in medieval monasticism, literature, and theology, as well as a minor in Political Science with a concentration in East Asian regime theory from Baylor University.
+More recently, he completed his Master of Letters in Theology, Imagination, and the Arts at the University of St. Andrews.
+He runs on a diet of caffeine and God’s grace, blogs at SeePrestonBlog, and his first book concerning a reverential approach to reading the art of Scripture, Tables in the Wilderness, is under contract with Zondervan.
 Click here to view a list of Preston’s posts.